Paideia Proposal: The proposal

 Adler stressed that the proposal is much more than just a return to the basic skills of reading, writing and arithmetic.
 It is not simply a return to the values of classical civilization, but a return to what is of enduring value.
 It is a democratic proposal intended for the education of all, and not an elitist program as some have alleged.
 He also believed that individual differences, especially with respect to the natural endowments and natural environments from which children come, must be compensated by remedial or supplementary instruction and preschool tutoring, as needed.

 He proposed a curriculum framework within which each state or school district could pluralistically vary constituent areas of study.
-The curriculum of the Paidea Proposal was divided into five broad categories, with the first three being conventionally intellectual.
-The fourth involved manual skills (not for a vocational purpose, but to acquire the mental agility of learning with one's hands), and the fifth category introduced students to the world of work:
+The curriculum of the Paideia Proposal was divided into six broad categories, with the first four being conventionally intellectual.
+The fifth involved manual skills (not for a vocational purpose, but to acquire the mental agility of learning with one's hands), and the sixth category introduced students to the world of work: